Alford Valley Railway (GNoSR): Authorisation

 In fact the authorised extent of the line was to the south end of Alford Bridge, which spanned the River Don.
 There was a small community of the same name on the north side of the bridge.

 Opening

 The Alford Valley Railway had been expected to open in August 1858, but there were delays in completing the construction.
 There are differing accounts of the actual opening day: 21 March 1859, or "the official opening was 30 July" but 25 March 1859; Carter says "21 November 21 1859, or according to contemporary authorities, in March of that year".

 The original authorised route had been as far as Alford Bridge, but the shortage of money brought home awareness that a further mile of railway to serve a hamlet was an unnecessary expense.
-In fact construction of this final section was abandoned by the Alford Valley Railway Amendment Act of 1862.
+In fact construction of this final section was abandoned by the Alford Valley Railway Amendment Act 1862 (25 & 26 Vict. c. lxxxvii).